Saturday, April 28, 2007

 Special Mention #2: Strange Fruit by Kyle Schickner is a half black cast film by a white director.
 The reason the film is being mentioned here is because Schickner had difficulty with the distributors who took issue with the black on black story not involving a white romantic co-lead.
 Though commendable, Schickner does not entirely avoid white gay gaze.

 Special Mention#3: The Wire.
-HBO (Home Box Office) made television (or cable television) history by presenting the first openly gay black male character who actually love and desired other black men, the last season or two being a disappointing exception.
-The character Omar Little also challenged the stereotype over who is and isn't gay on desperate levels of black general culture.
+HBO (Home Box Office) made television (or cable television) history by presenting the first openly gay black male character who actually loved and desired other black men, the last season or two being a disappointing exception.
+The character Omar Little also challenged the stereotype over who is and isn't gay at various social-economic levels of black general culture.
 As written, Omar was drug dealing Robin Hood with a conscious.

 Wednesday, April 25, 2007